 Before travelling to a race ensure that you have checked their bike and that it’s ready to race – there are no mechanical services offered at races so you need to be self-sufficient.

-Make sure you take at least a multi-tool, pump, spare tube and tyre levers with you to races along with correct clothing.
-I always check the weather before setting off and take extra clothing as the Met Office forecasts are often wrong.
-Double check the tires to make sure there are no serious cuts or embedded bits of stone/glass in the tires before travelling to the race.
+Make sure you take at least a multi-tool, pump, spare tube and tyre levers with you to races along with correct clothing and always check the weather before setting off.
+Double check the tyres to make sure there are no serious cuts or embedded bits of stone/glass in the tires before travelling to the race.
 Luke and some other riders have punctured whilst warming up before races so this is an essential check to avoid a stressful 5 minutes before a race or even missing the race completely.

 U8 and U10 (Cat E & D) races are normally 15-20 mins, U12 (Cat C) 20-30 mins, U14 (Cat B) 30-40 mins and U16 (Cat A) races up to 1 hour.
 Usually there is an opportunity to warm up on the circuit before the race but not always.
 Once they reach U12 it’s useful to take either a set of rollers or turbo trainer to get the children warmed up in case there are no warm up laps – U10s and 12s tend to have no concept of pacing and set off for a 20 minute race like they’re doing 200m TT!